+Continuing surveillance

-People deemed to be at frequent risk of exposure in their general work activities, as determined by risk assessment, will be offered pre-exposure rabies immunoprophylaxis.
+People deemed to be at frequent risk of

+exposure in their general work activities, as

+determined by risk assessment, will be

+offered pre-exposure rabies

+immunoprophylaxis.

-A series of three vaccinations over 28 days is used for pre-exposure prophylaxis.
-Completion of the series prior to working under potential exposure conditions is not required.
+A series of two vaccinations over seven days are used for pre-exposure prophylaxis.

 Continuing surveillance of immunity to rabies is offered to those at frequent risk of exposure in their general work activities.
-Rabies titers are drawn every two years and booster vaccinations are offered when needed.
+Recommended serology schedules are based on exposure risk categories.